gaurangv99/tht-devops/deliverables/Instructions.md

 # Kubernetes and Helm
 ## How to deploy to MiniKube
+- Set the shell to use Minikube's Docker daemon, then run make docker-build.
-- Go to the root of the repository run make helm-apply
+- Go to the root of the repository run make helm-apply.
 - Seed the dynamoDB with the instructions mentioned in MINIKUBE.md
-- Install monitoring tools Grafana and Prometheus
+- Install monitoring tools Grafana and Prometheus.

 ## How to Test
 - Check pods service and deployment are working as expected